SHARV1L/Inventory-Management/README.md

 This project is a basic Inventory Management System built using Spring Boot.
 It allows users to manage inventory items through a RESTful API.
 The project as of now covers creating, reading, updating, and deleting items in the inventory using PostgreSQl as our database.

+You can save Username, Password, URL and other secret docs/creds in .env file as:
+DB_URL=jdbc:postgresql://localhost:<portnumber>/inventory_management
+DB_USERNAME=username
+DB_PASSWORD=password

 Features:
 1.)
 Add new inventory items.
 2.)
 Retrieve all items